wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

       - It's called Elastic File Service.
       - S3 is where you store objects, EFS is file-based storage and you can share it.
     - **Storage Gateway**
-      - Storage Gateway is a way of connecting up S3 to your on-Premise data center or to your headquarters.
+      - Storage Gateway is a way of connecting up S3 to your on-Premise data center or your headquarters.
       - It can, is normally a virtual machine that you install on-Premise.
 So you get a virtual machine image and then it communicates with S3.
-      - EBS is Elastic Block Store and that's just basically a virtual disk that you attach to your EC2 instances.
+      - EBS is Elastic Block Store and that's just a virtual disk that you attach to your EC2 instances.
   - **Databases**
     - **RDS**
-      - RDS is relational database service.
+      - RDS is a relational database service.
       - We've got MySQL, we've got PostgreSQL, MariaDB, SQL Server, Oracle, and a new beta database technology called Aurora.
     - **DynamoDB**
-      - DynamoDB is basically a NoSQL database.
+      - DynamoDB is a NoSQL database.
-      - It's really scalable, and it's got super high performance.
+      - It's scalable, and it's got super high performance.
     - **RedShift**
       - Redshift is Amazon's data warehousing solution.
-      - You wanna basically transfer a copy of your production database over into Redshift.
-And then in Redshift you can run queries on that data.
+      - You wanna transfer a copy of your production database over into Redshift.
+And then in Redshift, you can run queries on that data.
     - **Elasticache**
-      - Elasticache basically is a way of caching your data in the cloud.
+      - Elasticache is a way of caching your data in the cloud.
       - It means that that data will be returned much quicker than if you're pulling it from your database.
   - **Migration**
     - **Snowball**